kevaleb/marthamadeit/_products/maxi-skirt.md

     choices:
       - choice: 38"
       - choice: 40"
+      - choice: >-
-      - choice: Other (I will email the specific length I'd like)
+          Other (I will include the specific length I'd like with my measurments)
 measurements:
   - measurement_title: Waist
     measurement_description: